ntemposd/website/content/en/docs/startups/kiwe/index.md

 ## Life at Kiwe

-Early years with lots of ideas:bulb:, beers:beers: and rapid implementations:iphone:.
-Sitting all together around one :one: screen for hours, doing things like parsing the 2012 Olympics website schedule to create an Android App :sweat_smile:.
+Early years with lots of brainstorming:bulb:, beers:beers:, and rapid implementations:iphone:.
+Sitting all together around one:one: screen for hours, doing things like parsing the 2012 London Olympics website schedule to create an Android App :sweat_smile: and much more.